GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_digitalisation_ex2.md

 - Take the time to familiarise yourself with the exercise and the provided material.
 - Prepare a white-board.
 It can be either a physical whiteboard, a flip-chart, or a digital whiteboard (e.g. Miro board) where the participants can add their findings and questions.
 - Before starting the exercise, make sure everybody has installed QGIS and has downloaded __and unzipped__ the data folder.
-- Check out [How to do trainings?](/content/Trainers_corner/en_how_to_training.mdhow-to-do-trainings) for some general tips on training conduction
+- Check out [How to do trainings?](/content/Trainers_corner/en_how_to_training.mdhow-to-do-trainings) for some general tips on how to conduct a training.

 ### Conduct the training